GenerationMania: Learning to Semantically Choreograph: Background and Related Work

-There is a handful of research efforts in chart choreography for rhythm action games, including rule-based generation~\cite{o2003dancing,Smith:2009:RLG:1536513.1536548} and genetic algorithms using hand-crafted fitness functions~\cite{nogaj2005genetic}.
-Dance Dance Convolutions is the first deep neural network based approach to generate DDR charts~\cite{donahue2017dance}.
-Donahue et al. refer to the problem of learning chart elements from data as \textit{Learning To Choreograph}.
-Alemi et al. \shortcite{alemi2017groovenet} suggest that this approach can reach real-time performance if properly tuned.

-Dance Dance Convolutions uses a two-stage approach. {\em Onset detection} is a signal analysis process to determine the salient points in an audio sample (drum beats, melody notes, etc.) where steps should be inserted into a chart. {\em Step selection} uses a long-short term memory neural network~\cite{hochreiter1997long} to learn to map onsets to specific chart elements.
-BMIIDX chart generation differs from DDR in that the primary challenge is determining whether each note for each instrument should be playable as a stage object or non-playable (i.e., automatically played for the player).
+There are a handful of research efforts in chart choreography for rhythm action games, including rule-based generation~\cite{o2003dancing} and genetic algorithms using hand-crafted fitness functions~\cite{nogaj2005genetic}.
+Procedural Content Generation via Machine Learning (PCGML) \cite{summerville2018procedural} is an emerging field of study.
+Under its umbrella, {\em Dance Dance Convolution}~\cite{donahue2017dance} is the first deep neural network based approach to generate rhythm action game charts.
+Dance Dance Convolution uses a two-stage approach. {\em Onset detection} is a signal analysis process that determines the salient points in an audio sample (drum beats, melody notes, etc.) where actions should be inserted into a chart. {\em Action selection} uses a long-short term memory neural network~\cite{hochreiter1997long} to learn to map onsets to specific chart elements.
+However, while onset detection was useful for action selection, other features such as music pitch did not significantly improve accuracy.
+Our work on Beatmania IIDX chart generation differs from Dance Dance Convolution in that the primary challenge is determining whether each sound event should be playable or non-playable.
+A recent work, \cite{fukunaga}, also utilized machine learning to classify playable events.
+They used audio and timing features of current and 10 previous events, while we summarized these events along with other features and put them into an end-to-end pipeline.